Dignitas (non-profit organisation): Reaction of local Swiss people and authorities

 Dignitas has faced difficulties over the years.
 In September 2007, Dignitas was evicted, blocked or locked out of three flats, and so Minelli offered assisted suicide in his private house.
 This, however, was then prohibited by the local council.
 In October 2007, Dignitas was again prevented from working in a private house by the local council and refused rooms on an industrial site.
 In December 2007, an interim judgment prevented Dignitas from working in a building next to a busy brothel.
 The media frenzy led to several people offering Dignitas flats or houses, of which one turned out to be suitable.
 Since 2009, Dignitas has a house at an undisclosed location where accompanied suicide for people from abroad has taken place.

 Operation

 Patient criteria

-In the Dignitas program, criteria include that the person;
+In the Dignitas programme, criteria include that the person: